- The Learning Environment

 The Learning Environment

 The University at Buffalo is a major research university, but our educational and field experiences provide personal learning environments.
-Learning experiences are guided by engaged faculty who help students realize their teaching potential.
+Learning experiences are guided by engaged faculty who help students realize their potential.
 Most of the major courses will be taught by academic faculty members who have intensive research and teaching experience.
 The Department provides multiple teaching formats, including lectures, independent study, clinical laboratory, clinical observations, and internships.
 Undergraduate courses are typically less than 100 students in size.
 Instructors and teaching assistants hold regular office hours to help students who need individual assistance.

 About Our Facilities